ToshY/BunnyNet-PHP/README.md

 ### Notes

-* Tried to keep the naming conventions as close as possible to the original API.
+* Naming conventions are kept close to the original API specification.
 * Tested the majority of the endpoints myself to validate if they are working correctly.
 If you happen to come across a bug, just submit an issue, and I'll take a look at it.